 - Place the sewing needle into the fabric, through to the other side of the fabric and back up to the side you started sewing.

-- Sew one or two stitches in place at the end of the area you want basted.
+- Sew one or two stitches in place at the end of the area you want to be basted.

 Note: Using a contrasting thread makes the basting thread more visible for easier removal.Continue to 3 of 4 below.